pierre-24/stdlite/docs/app.md

 These are the keywords related to the calculation of responses, their residues, and the related properties.

-In the following, `wX` is a frequency, thus following the syntax for energy mentioned in the preamble.
-`opX` is an operator, which should be one of:
+In the following, `wX` is a frequency, thus following the syntax for energy mentioned in the preamble. `opX` is an operator, which should be one of:

-+ `"dipl"`: diple length operator;
++ `"dipl"`: dipole length operator;

 Other operators will be added in the future.